Ruining an L&I claim is easy. L&I will be glad to help you with that.

 - Letting a vocational rehabilitation counselor (VRC) decide your working future is a mistake.
 You wouldn’t go into a restaurant and let someone else decide what you eat.
 Likewise you shouldn’t let some councelor, without input from you, decide your working future.
 Get involved.
 Know the vocational rules.
 Help design your vocational plan.
 Get trained and get a good job.
 For helpful information see : L&I Vocational Training – The Ultimate Guide

 - Getting on the wrong side of a Claims Manager.
 Claims managers have a lot of power over your claim.
 Some of them are good persons; others not so much.
+Bad claims managers will drive you crazy.
+Read this Institute for Work and Health study.
 All of them are overworked.
 Don’t be rude or mean, or get on their bad side.
+It’s best to treat each other politely, with dignity and respect.
 Do cooperate as required, but be smart about it.
 Do give them information that will help your case.
 Don’t assume it’s their job to help you.
 It’s not.
 Make it easy for them to help you.

 - Missing a deadline can ruin a claim.
 Every adverse order must be protested or appealed within 60 days.
 Vocational determinations must be disputed within 15 days.
 Injury claims must be filed within one year of the injury.
 Occupational disease cases should be filed within two years.
 Don’t miss an important deadline or it will ruin your day and your claim.
 Also don’t fail to understand the scope and impact of an order.
 For example, when a wage order sets your wages it often fails to include some very important items such as overtime, bonus, a second job, lost health care benefits, and the like.
 If you don’t protest or appeal, the wage order becomes final and you will be stuck with this low wage rate for many years.